CodeChica/plus-plus/lessons/0x04/index.md

   * The Product Manager will present the teams [User Story](./../../roles/product-manager.html#user-stories)
   * The Designer will present the teams [Wireframe](./../../roles/designer.html#what-is-a-wireframe)
   * The Engineer will present the updated profile page.

+The video below is a pretend meeting between a Customer, Product Manager, Designer and Engineer.

+{% include youtube.html youtube_id="zvA68LXHDCI" %}

 ## Introduction